Claude (AI): Training

-Claude models are generative pre-trained transformers.
-They have been pre-trained to predict the next word in large amounts of text.
-Then, they have been fine-tuned, notably using constitutional AI and reinforcement learning from human feedback (RLHF).
+Claude models are generative pre-trained transformers that have been trained to predict the next word in large amounts of text.
+Then, they have been fine-tuned using reinforcement learning from human feedback (RLHF) and constitutional AI in an attempt to enforce ethical guidelines.
+ClaudeBot searches the web for content.
+It was criticized by iFixit in 2024 for accessing their site over a million times a day to scrape content without permission, and also for the resulting excessive load on their system.